techKenyans/starter-kit-web/README.md

 You can also upload anything or create them directly on GitHub.

+---
-Get to [Codecademy](http://www.codecademy.com/en/tracks/web) among other sites to learn more.
+If you came across this while in the company of NdagiStanley or other techkenyans they'll help you on next steps.
+Otherwise, get to [Codecademy](http://www.codecademy.com/en/tracks/web) among other sites to learn more.
 Surprise and Wow us!
 Click [here](http://ndagistanley.github.io/) to view a sample web profile.

+Most times for people starting out in #software #engineering with the vast number of resources, platforms out there; deciding what to do can be daunting.
+Even for those just eager to be techsavvy, figuring out the basics can as challenging.

+Read through [this](https://twitter.com/NdagiStanley/status/1180568668167659527) for insights.